-Using Canva, it’s easy dropping in and swapping around images.
-They have a photo library you can use for inspiration as well.
 Remember that the mood board isn’t just about furniture selections and styles it’s more about the feeling.
 What feeling do you get when looking at the mood board?
 Is that the feeling you want for you room?

 Play about with the images and until you’re happy with the layout and how it looks and feels.
 It might be an idea to a put together a couple of mood boards before you decide on a look that will suit the room.